How Much Does An MLB Umpire Make?

 Being an MLB umpire is not for the faint of heart.
 The job includes endless heckling, criticism by coaches and players, and having to make split-second calls with perfect precision.
 MLB umpires may be among the most disliked figures in all sports, so it figures that the league would compensate them well.
 Read more to learn how much an MLB umpire makes during a season.

 Being the home plate umpire offers an even tougher task, as that crew member must call balls and strikes for the entire game.
 The average MLB game sees nearly 300 pitches thrown, meaning the home plate umpire must make a lot of decisions during a game.
-Add in 100 mile-per-hour fastballs and curveballs that snap, and keeping track of the strike zone is no easy feat.
+Add in 100 mph fastballs and curveballs that snap, and keeping track of the strike zone is no easy feat.

 Salaries Compared to Other Sports

-MLB umpires are responsible for officiating the most games of any sport, so it makes sense that they get paid the most.
+MLB umpires are responsible for officiating the highest number of games out of any sport, so it makes sense that they get paid the most.
 While the average salary for MLB umpires is $235,000, officials in the NFL make $190,000, and referees in MLS make only about $40,000 on average.
 The only sport where officials are paid more than MLB is the NBA, where the average referee’s salary is $375,000.
-Though umpires make a lot, their salaries don’t seem as great considering that the MLB season is twice as long as the NHL and NBA.
+Though umpires make a lot, their salaries don’t seem as great, considering that the MLB season is twice as long as the NHL and NBA.
 Whereas an NBA referee can average nearly $5,000 per game, umpires average just $1,500.
 Though it’s still a handsome paycheck, there’s no denying that umpires have one of the toughest jobs in sports.

 Becoming an umpire in Major League Baseball is extremely difficult.
 There are only 70 umpires currently in MLB, and they only get to the big leagues after spending years umpiring the lower levels of baseball.
 The average age of an MLB umpire is 50 years old, and many umpires in the game today have over 20 years of experience.